 Living in residence will be one of the most rewarding learning experiences in your University career.
 It lets you explore and connect to our dynamic and diverse community - a community filled with smart, caring and vibrant people ‐ some of whom will become best friends, and some of whom will become trusted advisors.
 It is where you will begin to find your place at Vic.

 With 800 residence spaces available, Vic offers several living styles including co-ed floors, all female houses and suite style apartments.
-Our residences also house Living Learning Communities (LLC), where students who share similar interests live together.
-Members of the LLC are jointly responsible for organizing events for the Vic community.

 All students living in residence are required to purchase a meal plan.
 There are two options for first year students and three options for upper-year students.